fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 For instance, for the pause menu, we used to use game states to control whether or not the game systems should run and the game should play, or the pause menu systems should play.
 In this case, we can just use sessions.
-Once session for the game and one for the pause menu, and the pause menu can stop and start the game session based on interaction with the UI it renders.
+One session for the game and one for the pause menu, and the pause menu can stop and start the game session based on interaction with the UI it renders.

 Since we added sessions, we haven't found a need for game states again, and the pattern feels nice so far.